 A Deeper Look at the Birth of the Messiah - Part 2

 Questions whirled around in my inquisitive mind.
-But, being more of an introvert in social settings, I kept these questions tucked inside, afraid to admit my lack of understanding.
+But, being prone to insecurity, I kept these questions tucked inside, afraid to admit my lack of understanding.
 Little did I know that these questions and countless others like them would lead me to become the research lover that I am today.
 I want to know the nuts and bolts and the ways and whys.
 I want to know the backstory, study the customs and the culture, and understand the full context.
 It may be too deep or too meaty for some.
 But, for me, it makes the Scriptures come alive!

-There is not a whole lot that we can ascertain about these strange visitors, aka The Magi, aka The Wise Men.
-We don’t know for certain how many men actually came and we only have a timeframe for nailing down when they came (between the 9th day of Jesus’ life up until two years old).
-All we know for sure is the direction they came from, why they came, and what they brought.
+There is not a whole lot of information given to us in Scripture about these strange visitors, aka The Magi or Wise Men.
+We don’t know for certain how many men actually came and we only have a timeframe for nailing down when they came.
+All we know for sure is:

 Magi from the east.
 Matthew 2:1